How to take a headshot – 15 tips from a professional headshot photographer.

 How to use natural light indoors:

-- Utilise a big window that doesn’t have direct sun falling through it.
-Frosted glass is great too, as it adds a softening effect.
+- Utilise a big window with indirect sunlight.
+Frosted glass is great, as it softens.

-- Make sure you’re standing with your face towards the window.
-This ensures you’re getting as much of that lovely light on you as you can.
+- Face towards the window to get as much light on you as you can.

 How to use natural light outdoors: